-The Cancer Research Center (CRC) focuses on understanding the cellular and molecular basis of cancer initiation and progression with a focus on breast cancer, which is the most common cancer among females globally.
-Breast cancer prevalence in the Arab region is mostly similar to those in the rest of the world.
-However, some studies have suggested that Arab women may experience a more aggressive form of breast cancer.
+The Translational Cancer and Immunity Center (TCIC) aims to achieve a better understanding of the cellular and molecular bases of cancer initiation and progression with a focus on breast cancer, which is the most common type of cancer among females globally.

 The major focus of the Cancer Research Center is cancer immunology and immunotherapy.
 More specifically, our research groups are interested in studying the tumor microenvironment and investigating mechanisms utilized by tumor cells to evade immune-mediated destruction.
 Our specific interests are focused on the role and function of immunosuppressive cells [T regulatory cells (Tregs), myeloid-derived suppressor cells (MDSCs), and tumor-associated macrophages (TAMs)].
 Additionally, we are interested in developing therapeutic approaches against breast cancers by using NK cells, T cells, and genetically modified immune cells.
 Another major focus of the center is to contribute towards understanding the genetic and epigenetic events leading to tumorigenesis.